2mol/pboy/SPEC.md

 ## Design goals

-- minimize micro-management.
+- avoid all temptations of micro-management.
 - redundant application and not holding files hostage: all files are nicely named and accessible in a visible folder.
 Because of this, the application can be uninstalled at any time without losing any real data or organizational structure.
-- documentation aims to be excellent.
+- put love and care towards documentation.

 ## Features